arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/README.md

   This project targets the cloud native environment where CI/CD assitance will be a big boosting factor.
 Kubernetes is used in the project to enable scalability.
 Also Helm charts are used in this project to make the kubernetes configuration even more simple.
 Chef Inspec is an interesting addition to enable infrastructure configuration testing/ security complaince testing.

   ### What next
-  1. Explore the application of Prometheus and Grafana.
-Learn more about Observability.
+  1. Explore the application of [Prometheus](https://prometheus.io/) for monitering and [Grafana](https://grafana.com/) for Observability.
-  2. Explore Chef Habitat.
+  2. Explore [polaris](https://github.com/FairwindsOps/polaris) to ensure that Kubernetes pods and controllers are configured properly utlizing best practices.
+  3. Explore [Chef Habitat](https://downloads.chef.io/tools/habitat).
 Already I built a sample application following offcial chef tutorials and exported it as docker image.
 You can see the execution here.
-I am looking forward to know more about the benifits of Chef Habitat
+I am looking forward to know more about the benifits of [Chef Habitat](https://downloads.chef.io/tools/habitat).
-  3. Build CI/CD Pipelines in AWS and explore the world of Cloud Ops
+  4. Build CI/CD Pipelines in AWS and explore the world of Cloud Ops.
-  4. List Goes On...
+  5. List Goes On...